MIC Team

 Immigration Attorney

-Stariska navigates complex immigration pathways providing legal support for survivors.
+Stariska navigates complex immigration pathways providing legal support for immigrants.

 In her free time, she enjoys reading, trying new foods, and spending time with her family.